-- In this study, we conducted a sensitivity analysis using our model to quantify the impact of temperature measurement uncertainty on estimated free energy barriers.
+In this section, we conduct a sensitivity analysis using our model to quantify the impact of temperature measurement uncertainty on estimated free energy barriers.
 To perform this analysis, we utilized data from frozen 75 $\mu$ m droplets, as presented in Shardt et al. (2022), which were collected at a cooling rate of 0.1 K/min.
-Through the HUB-backward code de Almeida Ribeiro et al. (2023), we determined the optimized differential spectra denoted as $n_m(T)$ based on the frozen fraction (represented by the red continuous line in Fig. 12a).
-The resulting parameters derived from this analysis were $T{mode} = 238.2$ K and s = 0.33, - 320 where $T{mode}$ represents the most probable freezing temperature within the distribution, and s characterizes the distribution's spread.
-Subsequently, we employed the original distribution (red continuous line in Fig. 12b) to generate random temperature values, augmenting them with random values drawn from a uniform distribution within the range of -0.4 to +0.4 (or -0.2 to 0.2).
+Through the HUB-backward code from de Almeida Ribeiro et al. (2023), we determined the optimized differential spectra denoted as $n_m(T)$ based on the frozen fraction (represented by the red continuous line in Fig. 12a).
+The resulting parameters derived from this analysis were $T{\text{mode}} = 238.2$ K and s = 0.33, where $T{\text{mode}}$ represents the most probable freezing temperature within the distribution, and s characterizes the distribution's spread.
+Subsequently, we employed the original distribution (red continuous line in Fig. 12b) to generate random temperature values, augmenting them with random values drawn from a uniform distribution within the range of -0.4 to +0.4 K (or -0.2 to 0.2 K).
 These additional values introduce noise into the data.
 We sampled a total of 100 temperature values, equivalent to simulating the behavior of 100 droplets in an experimental setup.

-The resulting differential freezing spectra is illustrated by the blue - squares and green triangles in Fig. 12b.
+The resulting differential freezing spectra are illustrated by the blue squares and green triangles in Fig. 12b.
 For each case, we calculated the survival probability and fitted the data using Eq.
 (7), resulting in the continuous lines depicted in Fig. 12c.
 The effects of temperature variation on the nucleation spectrum are summarized in Table 3.
 We conclude that measurements with $\pm 0.2K$ and $\pm 0.4K$ variations, resulted in 8% and 14% variation in the computed free energy barriers, respectively.
-Even though the predictions of free energy barriers show a strong dependence on the uncertainty in temperature measurements, the nucleation rates are insensitive as shown in Table 3.
-However, the noise - in the predicted rate data increases with the noise in temperature measurements.
+Even though the predictions of free energy barriers show a strong dependence on the uncertainty in temperature measurements, the

 Figure 12.
-Illustration of the effect of temperature uncertainty on the nucleation spectrum. a) We use the HUB-backward code, (de Almeida Ribeiro et al. (2023)) to find the best fit (continuous red line) of the experimental data Shardt et al. (2022) (black circles). b) The continuous red line shows the optimized differential spectra denoted as $n_m(T)$ , with resulting parameters $T{mode} = 238.2$ K and s = 0.33, where $T{mode}$ represents the most probable freezing temperature within the distribution, and s characterizes the distribution's spread.
+Illustration of the effect of temperature uncertainty on the nucleation spectrum. a) We use the HUB-backward code, (de Almeida Ribeiro et al. (2023)) to find the best fit (continuous red line) of the experimental data Shardt et al. (2022) (black circles). b) The continuous red line shows the optimized differential spectra denoted as $n_m(T)$ , with resulting parameters $T{\text{mode}} = 238.2 \text{K}$ and s = 0.33, where $T{\text{mode}}$ represents the most probable freezing temperature within the distribution, and s characterizes the distribution's spread.
 We use the red continuous line as the original distribution to generate 100 temperature values (orange circles).
-Random noise is introduced in the temperature ( $\pm 0.4$ K shown in blue squares, $\pm 0.2$ K shown in green triangles). c) The survival probability fit (continuous lines) of the artificially generated data based on Eq.
+Random noise is introduced in the temperature ( $\pm 0.4 \text{ K}$ shown in blue squares, $\pm 0.2 \text{ K}$ shown in green triangles). c) The survival probability fit (continuous lines) of the artificially generated data based on Eq.
 (8).